pReya/fabcity-gollum/Open Lab.md

 # Open Lab inventory list

 Here, Fab City Hamburg, Open Source Ecology and others attempt to create an inventory list of machinery of an Open Lab.

+# How to implement Versioning of the Open Lab List?